Two tin-roofed ironstone cabins built by hand on the edge of the Blue Mountains National Park

 What's going on with the National Park?

-A lot of the National Park is still closed in the aftermath of the fires while Parks assess the damage and make the area safe again.
+The Grose Valley is still closed in the aftermath of the fires while Parks assess the damage and make the area safe again.

 Click on the box below to check for the latest updates on what parts of the park are open.